ballerina-platform/module-ballerinax-microsoft.teams/README.md

         https://login.microsoftonline.com/common/oauth2/v2.0/authorize?client_id=<MS_CLIENT_ID>&response_type=code&redirect_uri=https://oauth.pstmn.io/v1/browser-callback&response_mode=query&scope=openid offline_access https://graph.microsoft.com/Files.ReadWrite.All
         ```

-    - This will prompt you to enter the username and password for signing into the Azure Portal App.
+    - This will prompt you to enter the username and password for sign in to the Azure Portal App.
-    - Once the username and password pair is successfully entered, this will give a URL as follows on the browser address
+    - Once the username and password pair has successfully entered, this will give a URL as follows on the browser address
     bar.
         ```
         https://login.microsoftonline.com/common/oauth2/nativeclient?code=M95780001-0fb3-d138-6aa2-0be59d402f32
         ```
-    - Copy the code parameter (M95780001-0fb3-d138-6aa2-0be59d402f32 in the above example) and in a new terminal, enter
+    - Copy the code parameter (M95780001-0fb3-d138-6aa2-0be59d402f32 in the above example).
+In a new terminal, enter
     the following cURL command by replacing the <MS_CODE> with the code received from the above step.
 The <MS_CLIENT_ID>
     and <MS_CLIENT_SECRET> parameters are the same as above.
         ```